 JSNA Demography

-The data in the summary report below can be explored further and in greater detail for areas such as districts, Clinical Commissioning Groups and Primary Care Networks by using the JSNA 2021 demography data report.
+The data in the summary report below can be explored further and in greater detail for areas such as Middle Super Output Areas (MSOAs), districts, Integrated Care Boards and Primary Care Networks by using the JSNA demography data report.

 This link opens a Power BI presentation.
-Power BI is an interactive data visualization software developed by Microsoft.
+Power BI is an interactive data visualisation software developed by Microsoft.

-Understanding how the population structure in Hampshire has changed over time is really important, it can help explain population patterns and trends we see now which influence our health.
-This short animation shows our changing and ageing population structure from the first census in 1861 to the population reported in census 2021.
+Understanding how the population structure in Hampshire has changed over time is important.
+This information can help explain the population patterns and trends we see now which influence our health.
+This short animation shows our changing and ageing population structure.
+It shows data from the first census in 1861 to the population reported in the 2021 census.
 The solid bars represent the Hampshire population, and the lines are England and Wales population for comparison.

 Resident Population of Hampshire